scuzzydude/asimov/asimov.md

 Bruce finally falls asleep, and in his dream, he is visited by a strikingly handsome middle-aged Leonardo Da Vinci.
 It's a Scorsese film, so you know he'll cast the right actor, somebody whose very name invokes memories of the high Italian Renaissance.

 Bruce explains his predicament to the old master.
-How he's scared of losing his golden-voiced grandson, and to a lesser extent, the rest of the boys who work for his firm, thought he points out, they've all got great life insurance, and most of them would be in prison if he hadn't given them a job where they could kick-ass and blow stuff up.
+How he's scared of losing his golden-voiced grandson, and to a lesser extent, the rest of the boys who work for his firm, though he points out, they've all got great life insurance, and most of them would be in prison if he hadn't given them a job where they could kick-ass and blow stuff up.
 Leonardo transports Bruce on a magical journey, a journey through great masterpieces of history, matching the artists of history with their artwork, finally ending with study of Leonardo himself, painting his *Mona Lisa* in his studio.
 Bruce is mesmerized by the beauty, "I didn't know art could be so powerful and beautiful."

 "Yes, John.
 All the paintings in the world are not worth one single human life.
 Especially if it's Joe Jonas."